TripleWhy/longscroll-qt/README.md

 # longscroll-qt
 [![Build Status](https://travis-ci.org/TripleWhy/longscroll-qt.svg?branch=master)](https://travis-ci.org/TripleWhy/longscroll-qt) [![Build status](https://ci.appveyor.com/api/projects/status/wpkj3f4oca4umh4t/branch/master?svg=true)](https://ci.appveyor.com/project/TripleWhy/longscroll-qt/branch/master)

-longscroll-qt is a library to create very long, fast and responsive scrollable widgets in Qt.
+longscroll-qt is a C++ library to create very long, fast and responsive scrollable widgets in Qt.

 The longscroll widget can visualize a large list of items, similar to a QAbstractItemView.
 The main differences are that longscroll-qt is responsive, has much more flexible layout options and uses real widgets to display items.